 Since we saw it in May, it is possible that the female had just laid eggs.
 If so, then at night the male would be foraging for large insects such as beetles and grasshoppers or small frogs, rodents or birds, and bringing it back to feed the female, and, later, the hatchling.

 These species have adapted well to urban living, and are not considered to be under threat.
 So there are ample opportunities to observe it in the wild.
 Especially interesting are observations in Bengal, Bihar and Odisha, which lie on the dividing line between the ranges of the Indian and Collared Scops owls.
-With enough observation, one may gain much knowledge of the process of evolution from this owl.
+With enough observations, one may gain much knowledge of the process of evolution from this owl.

 The jungle babbler (Turdoides striata) is rather common.
 You can see them easily in any jungle or copse of trees near farmlands.
 They travel in flocks of several individuals which chatter constantly with each other.
 Listen to their constant calling, and you can follow the sound to see them hopping from branch to ground and back again, looking for insects to eat.
 They are supposed to have beautifully coloured eggs, but I’ve neither seen an egg, nor a nest.